 Last-Minute Changes Are Poorly Managed

 In any business, there are always contingencies.
-There are a lot of reasons why a meeting might suddenly need to be scheduled, moved, or cancelled.
+There are a lot of reasons why a meeting might suddenly need to be scheduled, moved, or canceled.
 Flights get delayed; kids get sick; major clients suddenly request a conference call with multiple key members of your team.

 When schedules change and room assignments need to be adjusted, it’s important for several things to happen: